 30 Best Practices for Preventing a Data Breach

 Data breaches continue to plague businesses across all industries.
-According to a December 2020 Security Magazine article, 36 billion records were exposed in 2020’s first three fiscal quarters, from 2,935 breaches.
+An average data breach now costs $4.9 million!
 In a hyper-connected business world, organizational leaders understand that data breaches are a fact of life.
 However, these 30 best practices for preventing a data breach can reduce the risk and respond to an attack more effectively.

-1. Identity sensitive data collected, stored, transmitted, or processes
+1. Identity-sensitive data collected, stored, transmitted, or processed

 Before you can prevent a data breach, you need to know the sensitive data you collect, store, transmit, or process.
 Cybercriminals target non-public personal information (NPI) and personally identifiable information (PII) because they can sell it on the Dark Web.
 They also target intellectual property, like patent documents or trade secrets.